-At the time the subject reports were prepared, Appellant had a performance based “benchmark” for its employees of a “touch” (activity) every 2 minutes.
+At the time the subject reports were prepared, the Appellant had a performance-based “benchmark” for its employees of a “touch” (activity) every 2 minutes.
 DE:201, 259.
-Its employees who were part of Appellant’s Public Records Retrieval Team electronically verified with courts the existence of records found in the National Criminal File that an adjudicator was contemplating matching with a consumer.
+Its employees who were part of the Appellant’s Public Records Retrieval Team electronically verified with courts the existence of records found in the National Criminal File that an adjudicator was contemplating matching with a consumer.
 Id. at 260.
 On occasions, these employees also searched for records at courthouses where that could not be done electronically and obtained physical court records after there was a dispute, Id. at 263-64.
-This team had a benchmark equal to a retrieval of one public record every 3 minutes.
+This team had a benchmark equal to the retrieval of one public record every 3 minutes.
 Id at 259.

 2. The Dispute Process Does Not Remedy The Harm To Consumers Done By Recklessly Performed Initial Reports of Ineligibility

-Consumers have the opportunity to dispute erroneous information but it can take up to thirty days for Appellant to investigate a dispute.
-If, after an investigation, Appellant agrees that the information is erroneous, Appellant will remove the record from the report and apply what it calls a “case block” so that the same exact disputed record is not erroneously matched at a later date.
+Consumers have the opportunity to dispute erroneous information, but it can take up to thirty days for the Appellant to investigate a dispute.
+If, after an investigation, the Appellant agrees that the information is erroneous, the Appellant will remove the record from the report and apply what it calls a “case block” so that the same disputed record is not erroneously matched at a later date.
 DE:201, 308.
-The “case block” does nothing to prevent the consumer from being matched again with the same criminal – it only relates to the exact record that Appellant already erroneously matched with the consumer.
+The “case block” does nothing to prevent the consumer from being matched again with the same criminal – it only relates to the exact record that the Appellant already erroneously matched with the consumer.
 Id.

 Appellant blames its faulty background checks in part on the false notion that the underlying criminal records typically only have names and dates of birth – that is completely untrue.
-In addition to name and date of birth, actual court criminal records often contain address and heights of the accused.
+In addition to the name and date of birth, actual court criminal records often contain addresses and heights of the accused.
 DE:201, 266, 290, 303; Plaintiff’s Trial Exhibits 4 and 12.
-In fact, this occurred twice as to Richard Williams.
+This occurred twice as to Richard Williams.

 3. Appellant Consciously Decided To Limit The Use Of Its “Enhanced” Common Name Procedure

-Obviously, if a consumer has never lived anywhere near the place where the crimes or alleged crimes occurred, it is less likely the criminal record is a proper match to that consumer.
+If a consumer has never lived anywhere near the place where the crimes or alleged crimes occurred, it is less likely the criminal record is a proper match to that consumer.
 DE:202, 482-83.
-Nonetheless, despite knowing of the importance of address histories, Appellant purchased a license from Experian which only allows a limited number of its adjudicators to obtain them.
+Nonetheless, despite knowing of the importance of address histories, the Appellant purchased a license from Experian, which only allows a limited number of its adjudicators to obtain them.
 Id.
-As a result, when making determinations regarding a consumer with a common name, Appellant oftentimes purposely denies its adjudicators the ability to run an address history to determine if they have a correct match to a criminal record.
+As a result, when making determinations regarding a consumer with a common name, the Appellant often purposely denies its adjudicators the ability to run an address history to determine if they have a correct match to a criminal record.
 Id.